 - Breaking down processes with a visual map

 Not to mention they end up getting shared three times more than any other type of content and are 323% more effective at guiding people with doing something.
+What is more, users are 30x more likely to read an infographic in its entirety compared to news articles and blog posts.

 Creating Effective Infographics the Quick and Easy Way